Good News from Slovenia

 Peter didn’t stay awake wondering if Herod would be able to harm him, or if his friends’ prayers would help.
 Peter made his chains comfortable, lay down, and went to sleep.
 God was in charge.
 That was good enough for Peter.

 Prayer: Lord, please help me to rest in Your care and let You look after me.
 Amen.

-Bible for Children is now providing Bible stories for the children in Balochistan.
-There are 12 million people in Balochistan, half with Balochi as their first language.
-There are hardly any known evangelical Christians.
-This picture from Noah and the Great Flood shows the Balochi text.
-Please pray for Balochistan.
+Bible for Children is now providing Bible stories for the children in Ghana who speak Ewe.
+There are 6.5 million people who speak this language.
+This picture from Noah and the Great Flood shows the Ewe text.
+Please pray for Ghana.

 “Don’t pull out the potato plants,” Mom called from the porch.